opensearch-project/data-prepper/situp-plugins/elasticsearch/README.md

 ### Bulk size (Optional)

-A long of bulk size in bulk requests in bytes.
-Default to 5242880 (5MB).
+A long of bulk size in bulk requests in MB.
+Default to 5 MB.
 Set to < 0 to disable.

 ## Compatibility